The Seven Girls

-The Seven Girls (Spanish: Las nenas del siete) is a 1955 Mexican comedy film directed by Roberto Rodríguez and starring Manuel Palacios, Estanislao Schillinsky and Rosa de Castilla.
+The Seven Girls (Spanish: Las nenas del siete) is a 1955 Mexican comedy film written and directed by Roberto Rodríguez, and starring Manolín and Shilinsky, Rosa de Castilla and Luz María Aguilar.
+This is the last installment of the Manolín and Shilinsky film franchise.

 It was shot at the Churubusco Studios in Mexico City.
 The film's sets were designed by the art director Francisco Marco Chillet.